claroty/netunnel/README.md

 that the implementation can be generic.
 In reverse tunnels, The server uses the channel to request the client for a new websocket when it needs to feed a new websocket.

+## Server Configurations
+The server's configuration file is optional, but recommended in production environments.

+When running the NETunnel server, you can provide a path to a configuration file using `-c` or `--config-path` flags, and the server will generate a default configuration file at that location.
+If there is an existing configuration in that path, the server will load it, and merge it with its default configurations, and for any change that was made dynamically to the server using the API, it will commit it to the configuration file.

+The configuration file is in JSON format and support the following keys:
+- `allowed_tunnel_destinations` - A key-value mapping of IPs and ports(as strings separated by comma) allowed to be used as a tunnel's exit sockets.
+The special symbol `*` supported to allow all ports for a certain IP.
+Defaults to `{"127.0.0.1": "*"}`
+- `secret_key` - A string used as an encryption key for sensitive settings to avoid storing them in the disk as plain text.
+The key is generated automatically.
+If you wish to decrypt, encrypt, or generate a key manually, see `python -m netunnel.common.security`.
+- `peers` - A list of remote NETunnel servers that can be used to set static tunnels (See `Peers` in the Additional Features).
+For an example of how to set a peer, look at [examples/server-server](examples/server-server).
+- `allow_unverified_ssl_peers` - When set to `true`, remote peers certificates won't be verified.
+Defaults to `false`.
+- `revision` - Currently unused.
+This will be used for configuration migrations purposes.
+- `http_proxy` - Settings for an optional global HTTP proxy to use for any requests the server may need to make, for example to remote peers.
+The setting include a key-value mapping of the following:
+    - `proxy_url` - The URL to the remote proxy server
+    - `username` - An encrypted (using the `secret_key`) username string
+    - `password` - An encrypted (using the `secret_key`) password string

+An example for a configuration file: [examples/netunnel.example.conf](examples/netunnel.example.conf)

 ## Additional Features
 * Peers - A NETunnel server can register remote NETunnel servers called peers.
 The peers are stored in the configuration and can be used to create static tunnels.